Spanish treasure fleet: The flow of Spanish treasure

 A silver 8-reales (peso) coin minted in México (1621–65).

 Walton gives the following figures in pesos.
 For the 300-year period the peso or piece of eight had about 25 grams of silver, about the same as the German thaler and Dutch rijksdaalder.
 A single galleon might carry 2 million pesos.
-The modern approximate value of the estimated 4 billion pesos produced during the period would come to $530 billion or €470 billion (based on silver bullion prices of May 2015).
+The modern approximate value of the estimated 4 billion pesos produced during the period would come to US$530 billion or €470 billion (based on silver bullion prices of May 2015).
 Of the 4 billion pesos produced, 2.5 billion was shipped to Europe, of which 500 million was shipped around Africa to Asia.
-Of the remaining 1.5 billion 650 million went directly to Asia from Acapulco and 850 million remained in the Western Hemisphere.
+Of the remaining 1.5 billion, 650 million went directly to Asia from Acapulco, and 850 million remained in the Western Hemisphere.
 Little of the wealth stayed in Spain.
-Of the 11 million arriving in 1590, 2 million went to France for imports, 6 million to Italy for imports and military expenses, of which 2.5 went up the Spanish Road to the Low Countries and 1 million to the Ottoman Empire.
+Of the 11 million arriving in 1590, 2 million went to France for imports, 6 million to Italy for imports and military expenses, of which 2.5 went up the Spanish Road to the Low Countries, and 1 million to the Ottoman Empire.
 1.5 million was shipped from Portugal to Asia.
 Of the 2 million pesos reaching the Dutch Republic in that year, 75% went to the Baltic for naval stores and 25% went to Asia.
-The income of the Spanish crown from all sources was about 2.5 million pesos in 1550, 14 million in the 1590s, about 15 million in 1760 and 30 million in 1780.
+The income of the Spanish crown from all sources was about 2.5 million pesos in 1550, 14 million in the 1590s, about 15 million in 1760, and 30 million in 1780.
 In 1665 the debts of the Spanish crown were 30 million pesos short-term and 300 million long-term.

 Most of the New World production was silver, but Colombian mines produced mostly gold.
 The following table gives the estimated legal production.
 It necessarily excludes smuggling, which was increasingly important after 1600.
 The crown legally took one fifth (quinto real) at the source and obtained more through other taxes.